MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 # Learing Outcomes #

-Bulleted list of things the student can expect to learn from the lesson
 - Be able to create a new repository and commit to it.
 - Be able to clone a repository and contribute to it
 - Be able to use XCode as a GUI for their repositories.